hstevenson03/MotionMimic/README.md

 # MotionMimic
-> MotionMimic is an interactive art creation application that utilizes gesture recognition to generate colorful circles on the screen.
+> MotionMimic is an interactive art creation application that utilises gesture recognition to generate colorful circles on the screen.
 Users can create unique artwork by simply detecting hand gestures.

 ## Table of Contents
 * [General Information](#general-information)